vastverse/VAST.js/test/README.md

 # Simulator and Live Testing Visualization - Readme

-This Readme file explains how to simulate a vast network, start dummy clients and matchers, and visualize them using the provided tools.
+This Readme file explains how to simulate a live vast network in a the same visualiser as the simulator, start dummy clients and matchers, and visualize them using the provided tools.

+To rather use the static simulator refer to the simulator directory and example script.

 ## Configuration
 1. In `lib/common.js`, set the following variables as desired: